eligosource/eventsourced/README.md

 A reliable channel preserves [sender references](#sender-references).
 Applications can therefore use `?` and `forward` as well to communicate with channel destinations via channel actor refs.
 Details have already been described in the [default channel](#defaultchannel) section.
 A reliable channel also stores sender references along with event messages so that they can be forwarded to destinations even after the channel has been restarted.
 If a stored sender reference is a remote reference, it remains valid even after recovery from a JVM crash (i.e. a crash of the JVM the reliable channel is running in) provided the remote sender is still available.

-For those familiar with Akka, a reliable channel is similar to an [Akka reliable proxy](http://doc.akka.io/docs/akka/snapshot/contrib/reliable-proxy.html) except that it additionally can recover from sender JVM crashes.
+For those familiar with Akka, a reliable channel is similar to an [Akka reliable proxy](http://doc.akka.io/docs/akka/snapshot/contrib/reliable-proxy.html) except that it additionally can recover from sender JVM crashes (see also section [Remote destinations](#remote-destinations)).

 ### Reliable request-reply channel

 ![Reliable request-reply channel](https://raw.github.com/eligosource/eventsourced/master/doc/images/channels-3.png)